 Another way to inform your decision-making is to research what positions are available and trending upward in the field.
 You don’t want to choose a specialization that focuses on an area of counseling that’s projected to stop growing in the near future.
 You also might not want to choose a specialization that only positions you for the most competitive roles in the field, narrowing down your opportunities.
 Though considering your interests, goals, and experience is important, understanding the outlook of certain positions is also critical.

-Gain Distinction in the Field and Advance Your Career by Earning a PhD in Counselor Education and Supervision
+Advance Your Expertise by Earning a PhD in Counselor Education and Supervision

-If you have the desire to augment your current credentials and take your career to new heights, Walden may be the right choice for you.
+If you have the desire to augment your current credentials and take your career in new directions, Walden may be the right choice for you.
 In Walden’s CACREP-accredited PhD in Counselor Education and Supervision program, you can advance your teaching and counseling skills to serve in key roles in a variety of settings, including clinical, academic, nonprofit, and research.
 Learn from subject matter experts and thought leaders as they share their valuable insights and field experience.
-And, at Walden, it’s more convenient than ever to earn your PhD in counseling while balancing priorities.
-That because online education gives you the power to take your classes at whatever time of day works best for you from wherever you have internet access.
+And at Walden, it’s possible to earn your PhD in counseling while balancing priorities.
+That because online education gives you the flexibility to take your classes at whatever time of day works best for you, from wherever you have internet access.

 Walden University is an accredited institution offering a PhD in Counselor Education and Supervision program online, as well as an array of other psychology and counseling programs.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.